-'AAA' Credit Rating from Standard & Poor's January 23, 2010
+'AAA' Credit Bating Standard & Paor's January 29, 2011

-Honorable City Council members:
+Honorable Mayor and Council:

-I respectfully present the proposed budget for the City of West Des Moines for the fiscal year beginning July 1, 2010.
-As the City's financial and spending plan for the year, the adoption of the budget is undoubtedly the singlemost important action taken by the City's elected officials each year.
+I respectfully present the proposed budget for the City of West Des Moines for the fiscal year beginning July 1, 2011.
+As the City's financial and spending plan for the year, the adoption of the budget is undoubtedly the single-most important action taken by the City's elected officials each year.
 The adopted budget will authorize resources and establish a direction for our programs and services for the coming year.

-As you review the 2010-11 FY budget, it is the Staff's belief that the budget format enhances the citizens of West Des Moines' understanding of the budget process and the services they will receive.
-We are very proud that the Government Finance Officer's Association of the United States and Canada has voted to award our budget document the Distinguished Budget Presentation Award for the 2009-2010 fiscal year, the eleventh consecutive year receiving this honor.
+As you review the 2011-12 FY budget, it is the Staff's belief that the budget format enhances the citizens of West Des Moines' understanding of the budget process and the services they will receive.
+We are very proud that the Government Finance Officer's Association of the United States and Canada has voted to award our budget document the Distinguished Budget Presentation Award for the (current) 2010-2011 fiscal year, the twelfth consecutive year receiving this honor.